• Skip to main content

 • Dispelling “damp”

-As I talk about in my class on first foods, at 6 months the demand for iron is the highest it will ever be.
+As I talk about in First Foods + Beyond, at 6 months old the demand for iron is the highest it will ever be.
 Because of this, iron-deficiency anemia in littles is fairly common.
-Chinese medicine explains this relationship to blood by way of baby’s digestion.

 Likewise, dampness can show up as a phlegmy cough or congestion.
 An accumulation of mucus.
 Or even waxy ears.

-Which is to say that anemia, congestion, and tummy troubles are all common issues that pop up during babyhood and according to Chinese medicine, these problems can be traced back to baby’s digestion.
+Which is to say that anemia, congestion, and tummy troubles are all common issues that pop up during babyhood.
+And according to Chinese medicine, these problems can be traced back to baby’s digestion.

 How to support baby with the sugar bug vein

-The vein between the bridge of the nose is called a sugar bug vein because sweet foods are “damp” in nature and are said to easily injure digestion.
+👉 The vein between the bridge of the nose is called a sugar bug vein because sweet foods are “damp” in nature and are said to easily injure digestion.

 If you see the sugar bug vein, you don’t only want to keep an eye on sugar.
 Other foods beyond sugar generate “damp” and can be hard on digestion.